If your business is not already using marketing automation, chances are you’ve at least considered it.

 Like any platform, you get out what you put in – and HubSpot’s functionality is robust.
 Anyone who would be using it should plan to go through these certifications and take advantage of the resources and support team to get the most out of these tools.
 This is time well spent.

 While its roots are in marketing automation, HubSpot has been expanding its sales offerings, moving to close the loop between sales and marketing.
-Between the free CRM and Sales Pro, the tools make it easy for marketing and sales teams to collaborate, understand the sales funnel, close more deals and make sense of what’s working and what’s not.
+Between the free CRM, Sales Hub, CMS and Service Hub , the tools make it easy for marketing, sales and service teams to collaborate, understand their audiences, streamline and scale better.

 If aligning sales and marketing is one of your goals, HubSpot may be a great fit.

 There’s a good chance that, if you’re considering HubSpot, it’ll need to integrate with other tools your company would continue using – things like SalesForce, Join.Me and SurveyMonkey.
-HubSpot’s integrations cover a lot of ground – and there’s always Zapier – but it’s definitely worth checking with a sales rep to make sure your planned integrations won’t cause any major headaches before signing on.
+HubSpot’s integrations cover a lot of ground – and there’s always Zapier or PieSync– but it’s definitely worth checking with a HubSpot consultant to make sure your planned integrations won’t cause any major headaches before signing on.

 As should be clear by now, there’s a lot to consider here, and we’ve just scratched the surface.
-What I can say is that when it comes to inbound, we’ve found HubSpot to be a great way to get a lot of output from our team and deliver tangible results – and we’ve preferred it over the other competing tools we’ve had experience with.
+What I can say is that when it comes to inbound, we’ve found HubSpot to be a great way to get a lot of output from our team and deliver tangible results – and we’ve preferred it over the other competing tools we’ve used.